This post was originally written in 2018 when I landed my first remote job. I decided to rewrite most of it, with the covid19 situation in mind.

 Feeling that someone hates your guts

-Unless you've come to know your fellow coworkers in person, it's hard to have a complete idea of anyone's personality.
+Unless you've come to know your fellow coworkers in person, it's hard to have a complete idea of everyone's personality.
 Assuming positive intent is critical.
-Not everyone likes to use exclamation marks and emojis.
-They are probably awesome to hang out in person though.
+Not everyone likes to use exclamation marks and emojis but they are probably awesome to hang out in person though.